syncfusion-content/javascript-docs/js/Installation-and-Deployment.md

 Download the Syncfusion NuGet Packages for JavaScript from [here](http://nuget.syncfusion.com/login) and save it in your system.
 The downloaded file is a zip formatted file, therefore unzip the folder and copy the `SyncfusionJavaScript.{{ site.releaseversion }}.nupkg` package in it.
 Create a new folder namely `NuGet Packages` in any of the particular location in your system and place the copied file into it.

-In Visual Studio, navigate to `Tools|Library Package Manager|Package Manager Settings`, the `Options` pop-up will appear on the screen as below,
+In Visual Studio, navigate to `Tools|Library Package Manager|Package Manager Settings`, the Options pop-up will appear on the screen as below,
 {% include image.html url="/js/Installation-and-Deployment_images/Installation-and-Deployment_img1.png" %}

-Select `Package Manager|Package Sources` in the above pop-up and click on the **Browse** button(preceding the **Add** button) to navigate to the location where the above collection of NuGet packages are located (namely, within the **Nuget Packages** folder) in your system.
+Select `Package Manager|Package Sources` in the above pop-up and click on the `Browse` button(preceding the `Add` button) to navigate to the location where the above collection of NuGet packages are located (namely, within the NuGet Packages folder) in your system.
 {% include image.html url="/js/Installation-and-Deployment_images/Installation-and-Deployment_img3.png" %}

 >  **Note**: The **Source** textbox in the above image denotes the location of the NuGet packages in your machine and the **Name** section, allows you to provide a unique name which we will refer in the package installation section later.

-Now click the **Add** button and the package name will be listed in the **Available package sources** list as shown below and then Click **OK**.
+Now click the `Add` button and the package name will be listed in the **Available package sources** list as shown below and then Click `OK`.
 {% include image.html url="/js/Installation-and-Deployment_images/Installation-and-Deployment_img4.png" %}

-The configuration part of Syncfusion JavaScript NuGet packages ends here and now you can proceed with its installation part while using it in your application which will be described in the [Control Initialization](/js/control-initialization#configuring-and-installing-nuget-into-your-project) section.
+Now you can proceed with its installation part while using it in your application which will be described in the [Control Initialization](/js/control-initialization#configuring-and-installing-nuget-into-your-project) section.